adrian154/blog/public/blogposts/tls-explained/blogpost.md

 In our case, we have the multiplicative group of integers mod $p$.
 It is known that if $p$ is prime then this group is *cyclic*, meaning that it contains some element $g$ such that any member of the group can be written as a power of $g$.
 In other words, by repeatedly multiplying $g$ by itself, we can step through every element of the group before arriving back at $g$.
 For this reason, $g$ is known as a *generator* of the group.

-A useful property of cyclic groups is that they are always Abelian, which simply means that the group operation is commutative.
+A useful property of cyclic groups is that they are always abelian, which simply means that the group operation is commutative.
 This is important for Diffie-Hellman!

 Okay, so let's envision how we can apply this new knowledge to key exchange.
 Alice and Bob start by agreeing on a prime modulus $p$ and generator $g$; for TLS, these values have been [standardized](https://www.rfc-editor.org/rfc/rfc7919.html) and are built into TLS libraries.
 Next, each party generates some secret value, which we will call $A$ and $B$.
 Alice computes $g^A$, and Bob computes $g^B$.
 These secondary values are exchanged.